I. Let buyers know when they'll receive their item

-Provide detailed information in your listing to help buyers get the answers they need.
+Provide detailed information in your listings to help buyers find the answers they need.

 - If a buyer opens a case in the Resolution Center for an item not received or an item not as described, be sure to respond promptly within 3 business days.